Crochet hook: Construction

 Crochet appeared as a distinct textile art during the early 19th century, and many crochet hooks survive from that period.
 These can be sorted into two groups, the one with thin steel hooks that are set into separate handles, and the other including single-piece hooks made in a variety of materials.
 The distinction between steel and other hooks persists to the present day, although all are now commonly of single-piece construction.
 A variety of coverings may be applied to the handle for ergonomic reasons.
-Ornate handles have been made for their decorative value, throughout.
+Ornate handles have also been added throughout time, with one method being scrimshaw during 19th century Europe.

 Crochet hooks are currently produced in diameters ranging from 0.35 mm to 25 mm.
 These diameters are indicated both directly in millimeters and by various numerical or literal gauge systems.
 Hooks under 2.0 mm are made of steel (for its strength) and are alternately termed steel-, lace- or thread hooks.
 Hooks of 2.00 mm or larger diameter are called yarn hooks or regular hooks.
 Aluminum is the predominant material from 2.0 mm to 6.0 mm (for its lighter weight).
 Beyond that, bamboo, wood, and plastic are the more common materials (for their even lighter weight).
 The indicated size boundaries between the types are, however, approximate.
 With the exception of the thinnest hooks, which are invariably made of steel, other materials may be encountered outside the indicated ranges.

 Historical materials for handles and some one-piece hooks include bone, porcupine quill, celluloid, agate, ivory, and fossilized mammoth ivory.

 Longer hooks are used for Tunisian crochet to accommodate the lengthy rows of open loops characterizing that style.
 A form with hooks at both ends is also used for Tunisian and other types of crochet that cannot be made with the standard hook, such as cro-hooking.

-Hook Sizes
+History

+While the exact origins of crochet are unknown, there is evident influence from similar crafts from the 18th century.
+Shepherd's knitting was popular in Europe in the late 1700 - early 1800s and used a flat hook to create what is now known as slip stitches.
+Tambour embroidery was also a popular practice around this time and is thought to have origins in China and made its way to Europe through trade.
+This practice used a hooked needle and was used to produce chain stitches.
+With time, hooks resembling what is often used today were created and featured a smoother taper and circular cross section.